btdavis300/boilerplate-brilliance/README.md

 # Boilerplate Brilliance

-## Simple CLI wizard to scaffold Wordpress projects.
+Simple CLI wizard to scaffold Wordpress projects.

+## Overview

+This CLI program is intended for fast configuration of Wordpress block themes.
+This program is intended to be customizable as well as extended upon.
+For quickest results, use `boilerplate-brilliance-config.json` to setup up your full theme boilerplate.

 ## Installation